Adroiti/docs-for-code-review-tools/RuboCop/Rails-ReversibleMigration.md

-Pattern: Rails/ReversibleMigration
+Pattern: Migration is not reversible

 Issue: -

 ## Description

 This cop checks whether the change method of the migration file is reversible.

 ### Example